catchash05/MNBTbot/README.md

 # Main Ne Bola Tha (MNBT) WhatsApp Bot

-A fun, witty WhatsApp bot powered by OpenAI's GPT and Twilio's WhatsApp API.
+A fun, witty WhatsApp bot powered by Hugging Face AI models and Twilio's WhatsApp API.
 The bot responds in Hinglish with a signature catchphrase "Maine bola tha!"
 (I told you so!).

 ## Features